Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 **Prerequisite:** Level 2+ Warlock, a Warlock Cantrip That Deals Damage.

 Choose one of your known Warlock cantrips that deals damage.
-You can add your spellcasting ability modifier to that spell's damage rolls
+You can add your Spellcasting Ability modifier to that spell's damage rolls

 ***Repeatable.*** You can gain this invocation more than once.
 Each time you do so, choose a different eligible cantrip.